 The sector is an engine of growth for the New Zealand economy.
 In recent years, it has either matched or outpaced other sectors of the economy in terms of income, employment and value added.

 For more details, visit Creative New Zealand's arts advocacy page which lists relevant research about the value of the arts.

 Architecture of the Sector

 The Ministry is the government’s leading advisor on media, cultural and heritage matters.
-We fund, monitor and support a diverse portfolio of 19 agencies, including Crown entities, non-government organisations (NGOs), and a statutory body.
-2012/13 direct government investment in the cultural sector, which includes arts, culture, heritage, media, sport and recreation, totalled $350 million.
-All but approximately $28 million of this funding is channelled through sector entities.
+We fund, monitor and support a diverse portfolio of 15 agencies, including Crown entities, non-government organisations (NGOs) and trusts.

 The Ministry has a leadership role and heads an informal sector cluster of funded agencies, based on voluntary collaboration.
 It has been working with cultural sector agencies to develop more of a whole-of-sector approach.
 In addition to engaging on specific policy, research, partnerships and development areas, and aligning some funding strategies, agencies have more recently been collaborating on a range of initiatives to improve value for money and develop new sources of funding outside government.